 In patients who are unable to adhere to earlier bed and rise times, some sleep specialists advise patients to do the opposite of phase advancement, ie, to go to bed and arise later each day until the desired schedule is reached.
 This is referred to as chronotherapy.
 While this approach may be considered in refractory patients, there is inadequate evidence to support this as a routine form of treatment .

 Patients with a concomitant chronic insomnia disorder may respond to adjunctive behavioral therapy .
 Chronic insomnia comorbid with DSWPD can be identified in part by the persistence of sleep initiation or maintenance difficulties during periods of unrestricted sleep-wake schedules.
-(See "Treatment of insomnia", section on 'Behavioral therapy'.)
+(See "Treatment of insomnia in adults", section on 'Behavioral therapy'.)